235829/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execute permission to all subdirectories of the current directory for the owne
+creates a directory called my_dir with permissions 751 in the working directory